vishesh012/vishesh012/README.md

 💻 My expertise spans across full-stack web development, with a focus on React, Node.js, Express.js, MongoDB, and Tailwind CSS.
 Currently, I'm working on a series of exciting projects:

-<ins>**CareSync**</ins> – An AI-enhanced hospital resource management system designed to optimize patient queuing, bed availability, and admissions, with city-wide integration capabilities.
+<ins>**Debugging Health**</ins> – An AI-enhanced hospital resource management system designed to optimize patient queuing, bed availability, and admissions, with city-wide integration capabilities.

 <ins>**NGO Sathi**</ins> – A platform designed to connect users with NGOs across the city, acting as a “Google for NGOs” for easier access to resources and contribution opportunities.